Different Uses and Benefits of Dandelion

 Dandelion contains the following nutrients:

 - Linoleic acid

-They’re like spinach and are eaten raw in salads, or cooked as a pie filling, for example.
+They’re like spinach and we can eat them raw in salads, or cooked as a pie filling, for example.
 They taste fairly bitter once they reach a certain age, that’s why we advise eating the soft or small sprouts.

-Some people drink infusions prepared from dried leaves for medicinal reasons.
+Some people also drink infusions prepared from dried leaves for medicinal reasons.